LiamHz/vim-vulkan/README.md

 Vim syntax highlighting for Vulkan

-[Original version][001] by Tomas Milet.
-Uploaded to GitHub for compatibility with vim plugin managers, and so I can easily update the syntax file.
+[Original syntax file][001] by Tomas Milet.
+Updated for compatibility with vim plugin managers, and so I can easily update the syntax file.

 [001]: https://www.vim.org/scripts/script.php?script_id=5335